chef/automate/components/docs-chef-io/README.md

    1. `hugo mod vendor`
 1. Submit a pull request to `chef/chef-web-docs`.

-This will updated the Automate files that are vendored in `chef-web-docs/_vendor/github.com/chef/automate/`, and update the commits in the go.mod and go.sum files in chef-web-docs.
+This will updated the Chef Automate documentation files that are vendored in `chef-web-docs/_vendor/github.com/chef/automate/`, and update the commits in the go.mod and go.sum files in chef-web-docs.

 ## Local Development Environment